QuinntonCarter/VSchool-Coursework/Classwork/module6/cue/notes.md

-how:
-  + pull track index and set it to model property? track[i] = listNum

 todo next
     functionality:
         - create account needs to save spotify id to user model to block creation of multiple accounts by users
           + also save spotify username to user model
         - results view
         + before and after searching
-        - DnD for lists
         + send position information to backend to save oraganization X create consts gets for search in spotify.js X implement routing between pages at certain endpoints X fix searchbar and import to main view